JIBINJJOHNY/exploregermany/README.md

     + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
     + [JShint](https://jshint.com/): was used to validate JS code for the website.
     + [PEP8](https://pep8.org/): was used to validate Python code for the website.

+## Design
+The Explore Deutschland travel website embodies a modern and user-centric design philosophy.
+With simplicity at its core, the website's minimalistic aesthetics and strategic use of white space create an uncluttered and visually engaging platform.
+Responsive design ensures a consistent experience across devices.
+Our purpose is to inspire and assist travelers in exploring Germany, making their journeys meaningful and memorable.